vargvinter/cert/03 Middleware.md

 # Terminable middlewares

-* So some work after the HTTP response has been sent to the browser.
+* Do some work after the HTTP response has been sent to the browser.
 * For example, the "session" middleware writes the session data to storage after the response has been sent to the browser.
 * Define `terminate` method in middleware class.
+* `terminate` method on middleware will automatically be called after the response is sent to the browser

 ```php
 <?php